 Walking: Many of the attractions are within walking distance of each other meaning that a little pre-planning will allow you to visit a few places within the one outing.

-Taxi: Taxis are plentiful and cheap, and are the most comfortable option for getting around.
+Taxi: Taxis are plentiful and cheap, and are the most comfortable option for getting around in Ho Chi Minh.
 To avoid taxi scams, only use the two main companies, Vinasun and Mai Linh, and ensure the meter is on before departing.

 Grab Motorcycle: Grab motorcycles are everywhere and offer the cheapest form of transport.
 A ride can be booked via the Grab App however they can be easily approached on the street and will work out the fare in advance before heading off for the trip.